 Once the face panel—and possibly the filter—has been removed, spray the panel down with your cleaning solution and clean it off with a cloth.
 Alternatively, take it outside and spray it down with a garden hose.
 Set the face panel aside to dry while you clean the rest of the components.

 Consult your air conditioner's user manual for specific instructions on how to remove the filter.
 Some units will have the filter housed inside the face panel, while others will have the filter situated directly behind the face panel.
 Once removed, remove heavy sediment deposits with a vacuum, and wipe it down with a wet cloth to clean residual dust and debris.

 For a deeper clean, take it outside and spray it down with a garden hose.
-Set the filter aside and allow it to thoroughly dry before reinstalling it, which should take a couple of hours when flipping it over midway.
+Before reinstalling it, set the filter aside and allow it to dry thoroughly, which should take a couple of hours when flipping it over midway.

 Vacuum Out the Interior

 Vacuum out the entire interior (or cabinet) of your air conditioner.
 This includes the drain pan on the bottom of the unit, the fan and blower in the middle, the evaporator in the front, and the condenser in the back.